Daizystripper: 2007–2008: Formation and indie years

 DaizyStripper was founded in March 2007 with the line-up of: Yugiri (ex-Altema) on vocals, Mayu (ex-Clavier) on guitar, Nao (ex-Trick) on guitar, Rei (ex-Clavier) on bass, and Kazami (ex-Clavier and former Lareine roadie and support member) on drums.
-They would spend three months writing songs and rehearsing, and on June 5 the band had their demonstration live at Takadanobaba Area.
+They spent three months writing songs and rehearsing, and on June 5 the band had their demonstration live at Takadanobaba Area.

 Their debut live was on June 18 at Shibuya O-West.
 This led into a string of four lives, starting on June 24 at Liquid Room Abisu and ending on July 16 at Takadanobaba Area.
 On August 2 DaizyStripper was one of many bands performing in the "Scuber Dive ~Shibuya ga Taihen~" mega-event, they played at Shibuya O-Crest.
 A little more than two weeks later, on the 18th, the group participated in Guy's Family's sponsored event "Guy's Party Vol.3" at Liquid Room Ebisu.

 On August 23 the group held their first sponsored event called "SakuranStrip" at Takadanobaba Area.
 At this live they distributed their one and only self-titled demo CD.
 The two track demo contained: "Dandelion", which was re-recorded and used as their debut single and "Black Dropper", which was later re-recorded and placed on their first album Birth.
 "DaizyStripper" was limited to the number of customers that day.

 2008 started with two events in January, the first of which was the "J SHOCK '08 New Year's PARTY" on the 20th at Liquid Room Ebisu and the second was the Rk presents37 "Ikemen☆Paradise" on the 31st at Shibuya O-West.
 On February 13 DaizyStripper released their debut single "Dandelion".
 It was released in a CD+DVD only format, and allotted to 1,000 copies.
 This was also only available to purchase at four select Like an Edison stores and at their lives.
 The single reached No. 10 on the indies Oricon charts and has since sold out.